-Keeping a track of expenses is highly essential, it could also be in the form of an entry system that is recorded in journals or books, titled as bookkeeping.
+Keeping track of expenses is essential; it could also be in the form of an entry system that is recorded in journals or books, titled bookkeeping.

 Bookkeeping is pivotal in maintaining accurate financial statements.
-Maintaining a record of the expenses not only let us know about the transactions, but helps set budget to manage further income and expenses.
+Maintaining a record of the expenses lets us know about the transactions and helps set a budget to manage further income and expenses.

 Key Takeaways